muradtaghiyev05/muradtaghiyev05/README.md

 ### Hi there, I’m Murad 👋
-## I’m a Frontend Developer and Process Engineering Student
+## I’m a Frontend Developer and Process Automation Engineering Student

 - 🔭 I’m currently working on being an advanced react developer.